Top tips for seeing birds in the Camargue region of Southern France!

 Christa and Nathan

 P.S., Interested in a more comprehensive look at the Camargue, including a multi-day itinerary and species list?
-Purchase our guide and 3-day itinerary to bird watching in the Camargue!
+Purchase our digital guide and 3-day itinerary to bird watching in the Camargue!